aanastasiou/yapycon/doc/source/motivation.rst

 YASARA and its scripting capability
 -----------------------------------

-YASARA is an excellent piece of software to carry out a large (and ever expanding) number of bio-informatics related tasks...and more.
+YASARA is an excellent piece of software to carry out a large (and ever expanding) number of bio-informatics tasks.
 Its acronym *"Yet Another Scientific Reality Application"* is not at all a marketing "creative exaggeration".
 It really does, to the extent that it is possible and accurate, turn a computer or cluster of computers, into a virtual laboratory.
 A laboratory where the user has direct access to a long list of methods often developed by original research carried out by YASARA Biosciences staff [#]_.